mattzeunert/Hacker-News-For-X/README.md

 Create an issue or edit this file and submit a pull request.

-Before including a site, make sure it has had recent non-spam submission and some votes.
+Before including a site, make sure it has had recent non-spam submission by multiple users and some votes.
+Also check they are news aggregators rather than forums.